denistsoi/franklinchen.github.io/source/_posts/2013-12-26-hable-con-ella-talk-to-her-thoughts-on-art.markdown

 A lot of questions, and I think no easy answers.
 Of course, our actions reveal our implicit answers.
 What we say does not matter.
 What we do does.

+## The science (added 2014-01-05)

+One thing I forgot to discuss was the matter of whether people in vegetative states are actually aware of what is going on around them.
+Assuming they have some awareness, that makes a lot of what happened in the film kind of creepy (but also, what happens in real life in hospitals).

+Here's a recent post about [emotional awareness in patients in a vegetative state](http://www.spring.org.uk/2014/01/patients-in-vegetative-state-can-respond-emotionally-to-loved-ones.php).

 ## Conclusion

 For me, a great film is one that somehow makes me think about life and humanity in the broadest possible ways, even though I didn't really want to.
 I guess Pedro Almodóvar struck a home run with this film.